-Everyone must wear a face mask.
-Per CDC recommendations, fabric face masks must have two layers of fabric.
-Students are welcome to wear additional face shields, gators, or other PPE.
+Masks are recommended and encouraged but not required.
 We recommend students wear clothes that are comfortable and that they can easily move around in and shoes that strap on to their feet.
 For students wearing skirts and dresses, we suggest wearing some type of shorts or leggings so they can still move freely in all activities.

 In addition to COVID-19 precautions, how do you ensure child safety?

 There is nothing more important to us than the well-being of the young people we serve.
 In support of that priority, over the last 33 years we have created a comprehensive set of practices designed to keep children safe.
 Those practices have worked for our young actors and for all of our organization’s participants; they continue to be a centerpiece of our culture and our day-to-day activities.
 This is an area where we will never say “enough” but will instead strive to be better today than we were yesterday and even better tomorrow.
 Among the key elements of our protections: